Bo and Me

 “Oh, no. Was he here?”

 “Yeah, you didn’t see him?
-He led the team out of the tunnel with Chizik and they kept flashing him up on the jumbotron.
+He led the team out of the tunnel with Chizik and they kept flashing him up on the Jumbotron.
 Then they’d flash to Cam.
 My friend asked if he was here for the anointing.
-So yeah… think Cam has a shot at the trophy?
+So yeah… think Cam has a shot at the trophy?”

 “I think Cam Newton definitely has a shot.
-I asked Coach Chizik that a little while ago… you’ve got to look at this guy.”
+I asked Coach Chizik that a little while ago.
+You’ve got to look at this guy.”

-I tilt my head back and look at this guy.
+I tilt my head back and look up at this guy.
 It’s just Cam and me.
 I hold up the recorder.

 “Did you know who Bo Jackson was, growing up?”